 The new keeping children safe in education guidance provides a minimum set of requirements and recommendations.
 This makes it easier for schools and colleges to focus on the essentials and their key responsibilities.
 It also sets out the safeguarding arrangements that schools need, in addition to pre-employment vetting requirements.
 These include:

 - Instruction for schools to organise appropriate safeguarding responses to children that go missing from education;

 - A safeguarding policy and procedure in line with locally agreed inter-agency procedures

 - A designated senior person to take lead responsibility for safeguarding;

-The guidance explains what action is to be taken and by whom, when a pupil has suffered, or is likely to suffer harm.
+- Actions/procedures in place which are to be taken when a child has suffered or is likely to suffer harm;

 - Legal duties to refer to the DBS (Disclosuer and Barring Service) when certain criteria are met.

 If your school or college has any concerns about an existing staff member’s suitability to work with children, it is advisable to speak to a specialist legal adviser who has experience within the education sector.